 We stayed five days in Athens and explored mostly by foot.
 We got to take in all the views of the city and admire the ruins from close and afar.
 I'm not a big history buff but I learned so much and was in awe seeing these famous structures in real life as opposed to just in textbooks and magazines.
 We were worried about the language barrier but the feeling didn't last long: as soon as we arrived we were relieved to see that most signs and menus are translated in English.

 While in Athens we stayed at our Airbnb apartment a short walking distance from the Acropolis metro.
-We decided to take the metro from the airport to our apartment and it really reminded me of the metro system here in Montreal (with the exception of not being underground like here).
+We decided to take the metro from the airport to our apartment and it really reminded me of the metro system here in Montreal (with the exception of not being underground).
 Staying in the city center meant we were close to most major tourist attractions such as the Parthenon at the Acropolis, the Ancient Agora, the Temple of Zeus and the Panathenaic Stadium, just to name a few.
 We were also close to many restaurants, shops and bakeries and most places had vegan friendly options on their menus.
 Our first day was spent walking and exploring, taking in the culture and city sites.
 The next day we did the Hop-On Hop-Off bus tour, making a stop at Piraeus Port to eat lunch and walk by the sea.

-We booked a day trip to Delphi for the following day, traveling about three hours north.
+We booked a day trip to Delphi the following day, traveling about three hours north.
 We were told it is the second most popular archaeological destination in Greece after Athens.
 We had a guide who took us back in time and told us about Greek mythology and other fun facts about the country and its people.
 We also spent some time at the Delphi Archaeological Museum.
-One of the facts that struck me is that Greece is 72% mountains and ski resorts are popular during winter as it gets quite cold and it often snows up north (and even sometimes in Athens).
+One of the facts that struck me is that Greece's landscape is 72% mountains and ski resorts are popular during winter as it gets quite cold and it often snows up north (and even sometimes in Athens).
 Hard to imagine since it was so hot when we were there even in late September!

 Of course we could not go to Greece without heading to the islands!
 We booked a ferry and cruised the Aegean sea to Santorini where we got off some 9 hours later after stopping at a few other islands.
 We opted for the slower Blue Star Ferries line since we got to enjoy the view from outside, walk freely around the boat and even sunbathe on the deck.
 Definitely worth the longer trip!

 We stayed in Santorini for six days and split our time on the island between Fira (center) and Oia (north).
-We hiked the caldera between both villages one day - it took us about five hours in 30ºC weather with us stopping quite often to take in the view and snap pictures.
+We hiked the caldera between both villages one day - it took us about five hours in 30ºC weather with us stopping quite often to take in the views and snap pictures.
 If there is one thing you must do here, this hike is it.
 Best part?
 It's free!

 We spent a day at the black sand beach in Kamari the following day after a short ride on the local bus.
 Volcanic rocks make up the 'sand', it is super neat!
 Quite hot on the feet because of the scorching sun and the rocks being so dark, but taking a dip in the sea very much helped us cool down.
 We did some more exploring around Fira in the evening once we got back to our hotel.